stoplightio/spectral/docs/guides/4a-rules.md

 The `given` property is conceptually similar to a selector in CSS, in that it indicates the part of the document to apply rules to.

-It has a specific syntax known as [JSONPath](https://goessner.net/articles/JsonPath/index.html), which if you are familiar with XPath is quite similar.
+`given` has a specific syntax known as [JSONPath](https://goessner.net/articles/JsonPath/index.html), which is similar to XPath.
 JSONPath isn't yet a standard (it [should be](https://tools.ietf.org/html/draft-normington-jsonpath-00) someday), and has a few competing implementations.
-Spectral uses [nimma](https://www.npmjs.com/package/nimma) as its main implementation, and sometimes resorts to [jsonpath-plus](https://www.npmjs.com/package/jsonpath-plus) to ensure good backwards-compatibility.

-Both of them support all the main JSONPath functionality and a bit more, but this syntax may differ slightly from other JSONPath implementations.
+Spectral uses [nimma](https://www.npmjs.com/package/nimma) as its main implementation, and sometimes resorts to [jsonpath-plus](https://www.npmjs.com/package/jsonpath-plus) to ensure backwards-compatibility.
+Both support all the main JSONPath functionality and a bit more, but this syntax may differ slightly from other JSONPath implementations.

 Your `given` value can be a string containing any valid JSONPath expression, or an array of expressions to apply a rule to multiple parts of a document.
 You can also consume your [aliases](4c-aliases.md) here if you have some defined.